 Article 3(6) of the EU AI Act requires importers to verify that the non-EU provider has completed the conformity assessment, that technical documentation is available, and that the system bears CE marking before it enters the EU market.

-Use the Compliance Checker to determine whether importer obligations apply to your operations.
+Use the Readiness Checker to determine whether importer obligations apply to your operations.

 A distributor is any person in the supply chain, other than the provider or importer, that makes an AI system available on the EU market.